GELIELEO/CID/README.md

-# Code for the paper "Self-supervised Disentanglement Learning with Composition Invariance"
+# Code for the paper "Self-supervised Disentangled Representation Learning via Composition Invariance"

 This code is based on [Disentangling Correlated Factors via Hausdorff Factorized Support](https://github.com/karroth/disentangling-correlated-factors).
 Please refer to this repository to complete the training and testing environment configuration.